-A step-by-step guide for comparing and getting a balance transfer with Commonwealth Bank.
+A step-by-step guide for comparing credit cards and getting a balance transfer with Commonwealth Bank.

-Credit card balance transfer offers from Commonwealth Bank give you the opportunity to transfer debt from your existing non-CommBank card to a new card with a low introductory interest rate.
-This can help you save money on interest charges and pay down your debt faster.
+Commonwealth Bank balance transfer credit card offers give you the opportunity to move debt from your existing non-CommBank card to a new card with a low introductory interest rate.
+This can help you save money on interest charges during the introductory period.
+As a result, you may be able to pay down your debt faster.

-What are the benefits of completing a balance transfer with the Commonwealth Bank?
+What are the benefits of getting a balance transfer with the Commonwealth Bank?

-Some of the benefits you could enjoy from a Commonwealth Bank balance transfer include:
+Some of the benefits you could get from a Commonwealth Bank balance transfer include:

 - Save on interest charges.
 The major draw card of a balance transfer with Commonwealth Bank is the savings you can get through the promotional balance transfer interest rate.
 If the card has a low balance transfer rate, you could save hundreds or thousands in interest when consolidating your debt during the promotional period.

 - Pay off debt faster.
-Consolidating debts from several accounts with a CommBank balance transfer can help reduce the rates and fees that you're paying.
-Plus, if your CommBank card gives you access to a promotional interest rate, the savings you make can also help reduce your debt more quickly.
-Consolidating your debts under one account also makes it easier to manage and repay your balances under one account, rather than across several.
+Moving debts from several accounts onto a CommBank credit card can help reduce the rates and fees that you're paying.
+Plus, if your CommBank card gives you access to an introductory balance transfer interest rate, the savings you make can also help reduce your debt more quickly.
+Consolidating your debts also makes it easier to manage and repay your balance because you'll be dealing with one account, instead of several.

-- It’s fast and easy.
-Whether you want to apply for a balance transfer in a branch or online, the process is relatively simple and shouldn’t take more than 15 minutes.
+- Fast and simple process.
+Whether you apply for a CommBank balance transfer credit card offer in a branch or online, the process is relatively simple and shouldn’t take more than 15 minutes.
 If you apply online as a new customer, you can get a response in 60 seconds.
 Note that you will then have to wait to receive and activate your card before the balance transfer process can be completed.

 Before going ahead, what else do I need to know?